saravnandm/pjsip-g729codec/README.md

 The above three files are the patches required to integrate g729 codec with pjsip library.
 Please follow the patches carefully.

 Note:
-** g729 codec library took from linphone opensource project.
 ** g729 codec is not a open source library.
 So make sure you have licence to use.
+** g729 codec library(pj.diff file) took from linphone opensource project.